Women’s Empowerment and Protection

 The IRC's work at a glance

-- The IRC provides health care, counseling and safe spaces to survivors of sexual violence in more than 17 countries.
+- The IRC provides health care, counseling and safe spaces to survivors of sexual violence in nearly 30 countries.

 - Every year we train and educate some 2.5 million men and women in ways to prevent sexual violence.